 The Convention relative to the Protection of Civilian Persons in Time of War1 regulates the trial and punishment of offenders by the courts of the occupying power.
 It includes the restriction of the right of an occupying power to try offences committed before the occupation, with the exception of breaches of the laws and customs of war2.
 No sentence may be passed except after a regular trial3.
-Also regulated are the right to present evidence4, to appeal5 and, if condemned to death, to petition for pardon or reprieve
+Also regulated are the right to present evidence4, to appeal5 and, if condemned to death, to petition

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234